- Tailored to you: Personalised KiwiSaver plans to match your needs and risk tolerance.

 Once you have opted in to KiwiSaver, whether that’s through your employer or directly with a provider, there is not a lot that you need to do to manage your account, but here are some things you need to know.

-It is possible to change your KiwiSaver fund, but it’s best to get advice from an authorised financial advisor before doing so.
+- It is possible to change your KiwiSaver fund, but you may choose to get advice from an authorised financial advisor before doing so.

 Ways to use your KiwiSaver ethically